 Above: Bee house by Greg Corman; Bee Bead Condo by Sarah Peebles

-To cultivate Ontario bee biodiversity, more robust ecosystems, and food security; to add beauty, interest and education to your garden, school or neighborhood; why not?
+Why: To cultivate bee biodiversity, more robust ecosystems, and food security.
+To add beauty, interest and education to your garden, school or neighborhood.
+Why not?

 Your bee house in action, even if you can’t see inside!
 (See more bees nesting at Odes to Solitary Bees at this site.
 Video: Stephen Humphrey).

 SAFETY?
-Solitary bees are not social bees, and are unlikely to sting you!
+Solitary bees and solitary wasps are not social insects, and are unlikely to sting you!
 Check out these bee biology illustrations and “Essential Facts about Canada’s Native Bees and Wasps” (below) to understand why solitary bees do not live in groups, do not make honey or wax, or mind if you watch their nesting activities – even up close.

 WHEN?
-The bees will be making new homes April – September (in Southern Ontario), and you can make your home and put it outside anytime – you may especially want to celebrate International Pollinator Week, June 21- 27 (see pollinator.org for details, including curriculum).
+The solitaries will be making new homes April – September (in Southern Ontario), and you can make your home and put it outside anytime.
+You may especially want to celebrate International Pollinator Week, June 21- 27 (see pollinator.org).

 LOCAL!
-Do not order solitary bees online (or move your bee homes far from their origin)!!
-Pathogen spread and non-local bee species competition is a big concern to pollination conservationists.
-We want to cultivate our local pollinators through creating and maintaining habitat, pollinator gardens and other foraging opportunities for all native bees.
+Do not order solitary bees online or move your bee homes far from their origin!!
+Disease spread and non-local bee species competition is a big concern to pollination conservationists.
+We want to cultivate our local pollinators through creating and maintaining habitat, pollinator gardens and other foraging and nesting opportunities for all native bees.

-Carefully read the following 2 information sheets from The Xerces Society to curb natural pest build-ups:
+Take care of your condo: read the following 2 information sheets from The Xerces Society to curb natural pest build-ups:

-We regret that we don’t have the people-power to answer your questions.
-Therefore, please address questions about creating nests for solitary bees via the “Hymenopteran Housing Projects” discussion group, xerces.org or pollinator.org.
+Sorry – we don’t have the people-power to answer your questions.
+Please direct any questions you may have to either the “Hymenopteran Housing Projects” discussion group, xerces.org or pollinator.org.

 But wait, there’s more:

-You REALLY SHOULD check out these pages also on this site as well as the info below.
+You REALLY SHOULD check out these pages also on this site, and the info below.